RobertTalbert/discretecs/Video/scripts-module-2.md

 Now you try it with the earlier predicates R(x) and S(x).
 Are the existentially quantified versions of those predicates true, or are they false?

 There exists x such that R(x), is TRUE this time because it is true that there exists at least one string that has a positive length.
+For example, the word "logic" has a positive length.
+But, the statement there exists x such that S(x), is false because there does not exist even one real number whose absolute value is negative.

-This brings up an important concept about quantified predicates, namely that since they are propositions, we can negate them.
-Remember the negation of a proposition, where we use this symbol to represent negation, is just the proposition with the opposite truth value and we usually use the word "not" to indicate it.
-We can also negate predicates.
+Here's a table summarizing what we've found in these examples.
+This brings up an important concept: Since qua

 ## 2.10

 ## 2.11
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY3OTY0NDQ0NywtNDUyNjEzMjI0LDE0MT
+eyJoaXN0b3J5IjpbLTYwNTcwMTE0NSwtNDUyNjEzMjI0LDE0MT
 MyMzQ1MDQsLTE5NDA5MzI3NCwtMjAxOTQ4ODExOSwtMTQ1OTEy
 MzAwNywtNTMyOTk5Njc5XX0=
 -->